 There are two methods of creating Substreams-Powered Subgraphs:

-Using : By writing more of the logic into Substreams, you can consume the module’s output directly into Subgraph.
+Using Entity Changes: By writing more of the logic into Substreams, you can consume the module’s output directly into Subgraph.
 In Subgraph you can use the Substreams data to create your Subgraph entities.

 You can choose where to place your logic, either in the Subgraph or Substreams.
 However, consider what aligns with your data needs, as Substreams has a parallelized model, and triggers are consumed linearly.